gemfire/spring-data-for-vmware-gemfire/documentation/index.md

 ## <a id="reference-guide"></a>Reference Guide

-All reference documentation currently corresponds with the reference documentation for [Spring Data for VMware GemFire](https://spring.io/projects/spring-data-geode#learn) and [[spring-boot-gemfire-name]](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
+All reference documentation currently corresponds with the reference documentation for [Spring Data for VMware GemFire](https://spring.io/projects/spring-data-gemfire#learn) and [Spring Boot for VMware GemFire](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).